micro/go-micro/README.md

 Go Micro is a pluggable RPC based microservice library which provides the fundamental building blocks for writing distributed applications.
 It is part of the [Micro](https://github.com/micro/micro) toolkit.
 It supports Proto-RPC and JSON-RPC as the request/response protocol out of the box and defaults to Consul for discovery.

-The Micro philosophy is "batteries included" with a pluggable architecture.
-We provide sane defaults but everything can be swapped out.
+The Micro philosophy is sane defaults with a pluggable architecture.
+We provide defaults to get you started quickly but everything can be easily swapped out.

 An example service can be found in [**examples/service**](https://github.com/micro/go-micro/tree/master/examples/service).
 The [**examples**](https://github.com/micro/go-micro/tree/master/examples) directory contains many more examples for using things such as middleware/wrappers, selector filters, pub/sub and code generation.

+Check out the blog post to learn how to write go-micro services [https://blog.micro.mu/2016/03/28/go-micro.html](https://blog.micro.mu/2016/03/28/go-micro.html).

 Join the community to learn more:
 - [Mailing List](https://groups.google.com/forum/#!forum/micro-services)